 Tai Chi and Ryukyu Kobujutsu are an excellent way to improve and maintain your physical, mental and spiritual wellness.
-They certainly work for me!
+If you cannot make physical classes or don’t want to learn complicated forms but are still keen to do light and relaxing exercise, a virtual Qigong class is just for you.

 VENUE 1 Japanese School, 12-20 Caledon Road, Emmarentia, Johannesburg